VPaskevicus/payment-gateway-api/README.md

 ## Purpose
 The Payment Gateway API allows a merchant to offer a way for their shoppers to pay for their product.
 The API also allows retrieving details of previously made payments.

-The documentation is available on [Wiki](https://github.com/VPaskevicus/payment-gateway-api/wiki) pages.
+**The documentation is available on [Wiki](https://github.com/VPaskevicus/payment-gateway-api/wiki) pages.**

 ## Available Endpoints
 - POST /register - register a user with a username and password
 - POST /authenticate - get Bearer token based on username and password
 - POST /payment - create a payment request
 - GET /payment/{PaymentId} - get payment status and transaction details

+In order to process the payment request, the merchant (User) should first register using https://localhost:7272/register endpoint.
+After user details are stored in the user data store, the user should be able to get a Bearer authentication token using https://localhost:7272/authenticate endpoint.

 To execute the request, refer to [API contracts](https://github.com/VPaskevicus/payment-gateway-api/wiki/API-Contracts) documentation.